bigskysoftware/grugbrain.dev/index.md

 "no, grug not build that abstraction"

-"no, grug not put water on body every day or drink less black think juice you stop ask"
+"no, grug not put water on body every day or drink less black think juice you stop ask now"

-note, this good engineering advice but bad career advice: "yes" is magic word for more shiney rock and put in charge of large tribe of developers.  sad but true: learn "yes" then learn blame others when fail, ideal career advice
+note, this good engineering advice but bad career advice: "yes" is magic word for more shiney rock and put in charge of large tribe of developer

+sad but true: learn "yes" then learn blame other grugs when fail, ideal career advice

 but grug must be true to grug, and "no" is magic grug word.
-Hard to say, especially if you nice grug and don't like disappointing people, but it get easier over time even though shiney rock pile not as high as might otherwise be.
-Is ok: how many shiney rock grug really need anyway?
+Hard say at first, especially if you nice grug and don't like disappoint people (many such grugs!) but  easier over time even though shiney rock pile not as high as might otherwise be

+is ok: how many shiney rock grug really need anyway?

 ## <a name="grug-on-saying-ok"></a>[Saying ok](#grug-on-saying-ok)